NEW: Chinese ship can't break the ice, but remains nearby to aid rescue

 The expedition ship is carrying scientists and passengers led by an Australian climate change professor.

-Spirits were high Saturday aboard the Akademik Shokalskiy.
+Meanwhile, spirits were high Friday aboard the Akademik Shokalskiy.

-"The vessel is fine, it's safe and everyone on board is very well," expedition leader Chris Turney, a professor of climate change at University of New South Wales in Australia told CNN.
-"Morale is really high."
+“The vessel is fine, it’s safe and everyone on board is very well,” Turney said.
+“Morale is really high.”

-The ship got stuck in the ice on Monday night -- 15 days after setting out on the second leg of its research trip.
+The ship got stuck in the ice 15 days after setting out on the second leg of its research trip.

-According to Turney, the ship was surrounded by ice up to nearly 10 feet (3 meters) thick.
-It was about 100 nautical miles east of the French base Dumont D'Urville, about 1,500 nautical miles south of Hobart, Tasmania.
+According to Turney, a professor at the University of New South Wales, the ship was surrounded by ice up to nearly 10 feet (3 meters) thick.
+It was about 100 nautical miles east of the French base Dumont D’Urville, about 1,500 nautical miles south of Hobart, Tasmania.

 On Christmas morning, the ship sent a satellite distress signal after conditions failed to clear.